marixel/jina-vault2/glycolysis.md

 	- from this enzyme, we can infer that it will catalyze a reaction having to do with the movement of a phosphate group (mutase; phospho) and a change in the glycerol (glycero)
 		- 'mutase' may be referring to the 'mutation' (changing of substances) happening between the phosphoglycerate
 	- ![[Pasted image 20230813111559.png]]
+- 9. water molecule removed (dehydration synthesis) and a double bond is added to both 2-phosphoglycerate molecules

 ## flashcards